Fall is a glorious time to take a drive and enjoy the changing colors. Be careful, it’s also a dangerous time for wildlife.

 - Break firmly and don’t swerve (many serious crashes occur when drivers lose control of their vehicle trying to avoid a deer)

-If you hit a deer:
+If you hit a deer, take these 7 steps:

 - Attempt to move your vehicle to the side of the road